markmelling/rl_navigate/README.md

 To run the code and Jupyter Notebooks you need make sure you have the Unity environment, Python and the required libraries installed.

 #### Installing Python
-The easiest way to install Python, or the correct version of Python is to use conda, and the easiest way to install conda is to install miniconda.
+The easiest way to install Python, or the correct version of Python, is to use conda, and the easiest way to install conda is to install miniconda.

-If you don't have conda installed then follow the instructions here: [miniconda] (https://docs.conda.io/en/latest/miniconda.html)
+If you don't have conda installed then follow the instructions here: [miniconda](https://docs.conda.io/en/latest/miniconda.html)

-With conda installed create, and activate a conda environment which uses python 3.6, by entering the following command in a terminal window
+With conda installed, create and activate a conda environment which uses python 3.6 by entering the following commands in a terminal window

 - For Linux or Mac
 ```shell